oransimhony/orfur-tournament/README.md

 # Fron Tournament

-A multiplayer top-down shooter game made in Python with PyGame
+A multiplayer top-down shooter game made in Python with PyGame :sparkles:

 ## Getting Started